Liquid Waste Management Plan

 So I see from the Official Community Plan that there is no plan in the foreable future to extend a sewer system into Okanagan Centre.
 I also see that Okanagan Centre (Beaver Lake water) has been on a boil water advisory since 2012 and it appears there are no plans in place to construct a new water treatment facility or connect us to a different system.
 If we are not getting these services (and there are no plans for us to receive them) are the taxes for Okanagan residents adjusted accordingly?

-Gwen Graham asked almost 3 years ago
+Gwen Graham asked over 3 years ago

 Thank you for the question.
 Beginning in 2010 extensive evaluation was done as part of the Stage 2 LWMP and the decision making was ongoing including the recent OCP update to evaluate which areas of the District should eventually be moved to sewer.
 Key components of the evaluation were the health of residents and protection of the environment.
 More densely populated areas or areas where future subdivisions are planned for, were given priority to connecting to the sewer.